Jessie Miller: England to Australia

 In 1930, she set the cross country East-West record for a flight by a woman from California to New York.
 The record was bested by Ruth Nichols Rye in December 1930.
 The same month, Miller was in the news when she hadn't been heard from 4 days after taking off from Havana, en route to Miami.
 Miller, however, was able to force land on the Bahamian island of Andros.

+A founding member of the international organisation for female pilots, the Ninety-Nines, Miller was the first woman to earn a commercial pilot’s licence in Canada, and also the first woman to fly from Florida to Cuba.

 Clarke murder

 In 1932, Lancaster was in Mexico looking for work.
 At the same time, Haden Clarke, a male American writer, was living in Lancaster and Miller's Florida home in order to assist Miller in writing her autobiography.
 Clarke and Miller developed a relationship in Lancaster's absence, and Clarke convinced Miller to leave Lancaster and marry him instead.
 Upon receipt of this news, Lancaster returned promptly to Florida.

 On 20 April, Clarke was killed by a gunshot wound to the head.
 Despite the facts that the gun was Lancaster's, and that he admitted forging suicide notes found at the scene (one addressed to Lancaster and another to Miller), Lancaster was acquitted of murder after the prosecution's arguments and evidence failed to persuade the jury.